AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

   - Researchers
 ---

 I am a Graduate Research Assistant at The University of Toledo, pursuing a Master’s in Computer Science with a focus on High-Performance and Distributed Computing (HPC/DC).
 My research centers on developing system software solutions to improve the efficiency, reliability, and cost-effectiveness of distributed and HPC systems, leveraging techniques such as stochastic modeling, control, and optimization.
-Alongside my work at Toledo, I have contributed to HPC network infrastructure improvements at NCSA and community data solutions at NCAR.
+Alongside my work at UToledo, I have contributed to HPC network infrastructure improvements at NCSA and community data solutions at NCAR.